 If you can't do it that often, be sure to at least monitor everything weekly.

 Cut off all leaves that contain insects and eggs, then quickly dispose of everything to get it out of your growing environment.

 So there you have it.
 Please feel free to comment below and let me know what your favorite methods are for protecting those hot pepper plants!

-Be sure to check out the article on getting rid of fungus gnats for even more organic pest control methods.
+(Be sure to check out the article on getting rid of fungus gnats for more pest control tips.)